Fiskehandleren/LaundryAnalytics/README.md

 ## Future work
 - [ ] Find methods to interpolate gap in data from my semester abroad (January 22' to May 22').
 - [ ] Make script to trigger some action, once $\mathbb{P}(booking_i) >= treshhold$
-- [ ] Make Github Actions run this script with a given frequency
 - [ ] Make script alert by sending an email
 - [ ] Play around with time series models
-- [ ] Use `argparse` library to parse commandlines
 - [ ] Make script update cache with newer data than latest entry